-- A. Where there is an auxiliary water supply such as a well that is, or can be, connected to potable water piping. - B. Where there is pressurized piping for conveying liquids other than potable water, and where that piping is in proximity to the potable water piping. - C. Where there is intricate plumbing that makes it impractical to ascertain whether a cross connection exists. - D. Where the service provides water to multi-tenant or commercial premises.
+- A. Where there is an auxiliary water supply such as a well that is, or can be, connected to potable water piping. - B. Where there is pressurized piping for conveying liquids other than potable water, and where that piping is in proximity to the potable water piping. - C. Where there is intricate plumbing that makes it impractical to ascertain whether a cross connection exists.

-- E. Where unique conditions exist, but are not limited to, extreme terrain or pipe elevation changes, or structures greater than three stories in height, even with no actual or potential health hazard. - F. Where there is a risk of back siphoning or back pressure. - G. Where there is a cross connection or a potential cross connection. - H. Where there is an irrigation system. - I. Where there is a mobile apparatus that receives water from the District. - J. Where there is a standby fire line, private fire hydrant, or fire suppression system. - K. The following exceptions to the above do not require backflow assemblies: - 1.
-Certain fire sprinkler systems, such as multi-purpose (flow-through) systems, do not require backflow assemblies as specified by District Resolution 04-15 and OAR 333-061-0071. - Premises with an auxiliary water supply that has been certified as decommissioned by the State of Oregon will not require a backflow assembly upon submittal of the decommission certificate to the District.
+- D. Where unique conditions exist, but are not limited to, extreme terrain or pipe elevation changes, or structures greater than three stories in height, even with no actual or potential health hazard. - E. Where there is a risk of back siphoning or back pressure. - F. Where there is a cross connection or a potential cross connection. - G. Where there is an irrigation system. - H. Where there is a mobile apparatus that receives water from the District. - I. Where there is a standby fire line, private fire hydrant, or fire suppression system. - J. Where the District deems necessary following a cross connection control survey. - K. The following exceptions to the above do not require backflow assemblies: - 1.
+Oregon Plumbing Specialty Code approved residential multi-purpose fire suppression systems constructed of potable water piping and materials do not require a backflow prevention assembly as specified by OAR 333-061-0071. - 2.
+Premises with an auxiliary water supply that has been certified as decommissioned by the State of Oregon will not require a backflow assembly upon submittal of the decommission certificate to the District.